 - 4.11.
-The commission requires the following information from licensees: - The legal name of the applicant. - The licence details of the applicant. - Details of what the licensee is proposing to do, including comprehensive information about the product attributes, and why the product would not be compatible with clause 46AA of the Code. - Details of the proposed timeframes for implementation of the product into the market. - The licensee needs to demonstrate to the commission how it meets the objectives of Part 2, Division 7, Subdivision 2 of the Code, and what the benefits are for customers of the product they are proposing.
+The commission requires the following information from licensees: - · the legal name of the applicant - the licence details of the applicant - details of what the licensee is proposing to do, including comprehensive information about the product attributes, and why the product would not be compatible with clause 94 of the code of practice - details of the proposed timeframes for implementation of the product into the market - the licensee needs to demonstrate to the commission how it meets the objectives of Part 5, Division 7of the code of practice, and what the benefits are for customers of the product they are proposing. - 4.12.

-- 4.12.
 Applicants should ensure they provide all relevant information and material to the commission to allow sufficient time for the application to be assessed. - 4.13.
 The commission will endeavour to process applications in a timely manner, being mindful that we do want to support retailers to consider innovation in the market.
 As per timeframes associated with licence applications, the time that we will take to process an application is usually from eight to ten weeks once the application is complete. - 4.14.
 It is important to note that assessment and decision timeframes can be affected by the details and circumstances of the application and the quality and standard of the material provided.
 Applications will be assessed on a case-by-case basis having regard to the requirements of the relevant legislation.
 We may engage external consultants (for example accountants or lawyers) to assist in assessing the information provided to us. - 4.15.
 Important note: the information requirements set out in this guideline is not intended to be an exhaustive list of the information that may ultimately be required by the commission in determining the application for an exemption.
 The commission may request further information at any stage prior to making a final decision on the application for an exemption.